devpi/devpi/doc/userman/devpi_commands.rst

       --set-cfg             create or modify pip/setuptools config files in home directory so pip/easy_install will pick up the current devpi index url
+      -t {yes,no,auto}, --pip-set-trusted {yes,no,auto}
+                            when used in conjunction with set-cfg, also set matching pip trusted-host setting for the provided devpi index url.
+With 'auto', trusted will be set for http urls or hosts that fail https ssl validation.
+                            'no' will clear setting
       --always-set-cfg {yes,no}
                             on 'yes', all subsequent 'devpi use' will implicitely use --set-cfg.
 The setting is stored with the devpi